“My dear one is dazzling and ruddy, the most conspicuous of ten thousand.”

 Experience in the fairy tale of Cupid and Psyche by Apuleius

-Before trying to get deeper in the consideration of these verses, I would like to start taking a cue from a Latin fairy tale.
+Before trying to get deeper into the consideration of these verses, I would like to start taking a cue from a Latin fairy tale.
 Cupid and Psyche is a mythical story from the book of Metamorphoses.
 It is the tale of a sacred marriage belonging to the classical tradition.
 This is a tale that shares so many elements with Beauty and the Beast and other tales of that ilk.
 The version of the myth of Cupid and Psyche comes from an early novel by an African Roman of the 2nd century A.D.
 Apuleius’ novel is a charming romantic story of love between a mortal and a god.
 Moreover, it is thought to give us inside details of the workings of some forgotten ancient mystery.

 The tale is here not complete and a bit shortened.

 A certain king and queen had three daughters.
 The charms of the two elder were more than common, but the beauty of the youngest was so wonderful that the poverty of language is unable to express its due praise.

 Her two elder sisters of moderate charms had now long been married to two royal princes; but Psyche, in her lonely apartment, deplored her solitude, sick of that beauty which, while it procured abundance of flattery, had failed to awaken love.

 Her parents consulted the oracle of Apollo, and received this answer, “The virgin is destined for the bride of no mortal lover.
 Her future husband awaits her on the top of the mountain.
 He is a monster whom neither gods nor men can resist.”